-Our evidence-based, collaborative models build on the skills and experiences gained from our close ongoing relationship with ACT Policing, and provide the community services sector with a wide range of supports to engage some of the most isolated and disengaged young people in the community.
+Our evidence-based, collaborative models build on the skills and experiences gained from our ongoing relationship with police, and provide the community services sector with a wide range of supports to engage some of the most isolated and disengaged young people in the community.

 Outcomes include an increase in participants attending regular schooling, reductions in anti social behaviour, an increase in community engagement, a reduction in suspension rate of participants, and a reduction of participants entering or re-entering the youth justice system.